google/struct2tensor/g3doc/api_docs/python/expression_impl/parquet/ParquetDataset.md

 `padding_values`
 </td>
 <td>
 (Optional.)
-A nested structure of scalar-shaped `tf.Tensor`, representing the padding values to use for the respective components.
-None represents that the nested structure should be padded with default values.
+A (nested) structure of scalar-shaped `tf.Tensor`, representing the padding values to use for the respective components.
+None represents that the (nested) structure should be padded with default values.
 Defaults are `0` for numeric types and the empty string for string types.
-The `padding_values` should have the same structure as the input dataset.
+The `padding_values` should have the same (nested) structure as the input dataset.
 If `padding_values` is a single element and the input dataset has multiple components, then the same `padding_values` will be used to pad every component of the dataset.
 If `padding_values` is a scalar, then its value will be broadcasted